-Oh, and never operate the grinder without a guard.
-Stick to those basic safety rules and you'll be a-ok.
+Oh, and never operate the grinder without a guard wheel.
+Simply stick to those basic safety rules and you'll be a-ok.

 So now that you know the advantages over either or power tool, you can now choose confidently between a cordless angle grinder vs corded angle grinder.

 Again, if you're a complete beginner and just attempting a few DIY jobs around the house, go with the cheaper alternative and get yourself a corded angle grinder.
 Although, if you've got a few jobs on the go and want to maximize your productively, bite the bullet and grab a cordless angle grinder.

 So with all that mumbo jumbo said, hopefully, you've come to a viable conclusion in determining what exactly the best course of action for all your grinding and cutting needs going forward.